shivendrakc/MyPortfolio_ver2/README.md

 > Based on Brittany Chiang's website (they're awesome).
 Coded in Visual Studio Code.
 Built with Next.js, Tailwind CSS, and Shadcn/ui, deployed with Vercel.

-## 🚨 Forking this repo (please read, it's important!) 🚨

-I encourage others to learn from and be inspired by the design of this website.
-However, if you choose to use elements of my code and Brittany's design, **give proper credit to both me and Brittany Chiang** by linking back to both our works.

-Remember, it's essential to respect other people's work!
-Thanks.

-### TL;DR 📝
-- The design of this website is inspired by and credited to Brittany Chiang.
-- The site was independently coded and developed by me by re-creating Brittany's original design.
-- **You can fork this repo but make sure you attribute by linking back to [brittanychiang.com](https://brittanychiang.com) and [meikopoulos.com](https://meikopoulos.com).**

 ## Getting Started 🚀